MUN-COMP3100/project-abhinavsalganiateam/client/README.md

 ## Project Proposal

-Please see the project proposal document in the server folder.
+Please see the updated project proposal document in the Proposal folder.

 ## Project Video